exercism/v3/languages/rust/exercises/concept/options/.docs/instructions.md

-You're working on implementing an RPG game.
+You're working on implementing a role-playing game.
 The player's character is represented by the following:

 ```rust
 pub struct Player {